How do I boost pressure in a reverse osmosis system?

 Permeate pumps use the energy of drain water flow from reverse osmosis system as leverage to push the purified water into the holding tank.
 Aquatec, the manufacturer of ERP-1000 permeate pump states that these pumps dramatically improve the efficiency of reverse osmosis water (RO) production, reducing wastewater by up to 80%.
 Permeate pumps can easily be retrofitted to upgrade existing RO systems.

-ELCON-56 kit includes the ASO valve, pump, transformer and a high-pressure switch.
+FC-1400 kit includes a 1/4" quick connect ASO valve, pump, transformer and a high-pressure switch for RO systems upto 50 GPD.